ben-75/abra-idea-plugin/README.md

 You can now run the plugin.
 If you plan to modify the bnf or the lexer: it can be useful to enable the plugin PsiViewer in the instance of IntelliJ running the plugin (If you followed carefully the instructions to setup your environment the PsiViewer is already enabled in your main instance of IntelliJ).

+  ## Features

+  - Syntax highlighting
+  - Reference resolution (including cross-file, cross-module resolution) : ctrl-click on a symbol to see it's definition.
+  - Rename symbols
+  - Very basic code completion (but there is room for improvements)
+  - Brace matching
+  - Check validity of lut statements (no double entries)
+  - Code folding
+  - Comment/Uncomment portion of code
+  - Integration with the Qupla interpreter through a specific "Run configuration" to easily execute Qupla code. (this will work only in IntelliJ and Android Studio)
+  - ...